HDR-Ecosystem/hdr2024/content/speakers/panels.md

 ---

-### Dr. Raleigh Martin (National Science Foundation)
+### Dr. Raleigh L. Martin (National Science Foundation)
 [Program Director, Directorate for Technology, Innovation and Partnerships (TIP), National Science Foundation](https://new.nsf.gov/staff/ramartin)

 {{< figure src="/images/speakers/RaleighMartin.jpg" nozoom="true" >}}

 <p><i>
-Dr. Raleigh Martin is a Geoscientist who serves as a Program Director for the Division of Earth Sciences (EAR) Integrated Activities Section within the Directorate for Geosciences (GEO).
-His research interests include Sediment Transport, Fluvial Processes, Aeolian Processes, Data Management, and Climate Change.
-He is an experienced researcher leveraging scientific understanding of Earth and environmental processes to inform federal, state, and local policy responses to climate change and other environmental challenges.
-Dedicated to making science and data more open, transparent, and accessible to advance scientific discovery and inform policy decisions.
+Dr. Raleigh L. Martin is a Program Director in the Division of Earth Sciences (EAR) in the Directorate for Geosciences (GEO).
+Raleigh’s NSF portfolio includes programs related to open science, data management, and computing in the geosciences.
+In EAR, he leads the Geoinformatics program, which supports cyberinfrastructure for Earth Sciences research and education.
+He is also a member of the GEO Cyberinfrastructure (GEO CI) Incubator in GEO’s Division of Research, Innovation, Synergies, and Education (RISE), which supports cross-cutting efforts to promote open, inclusive, computationally enabled, and data-driven research and education in the geosciences, including programs focused on open science and innovative uses of AI (artificial intelligence) for the geosciences.
+Prior to his current role, Raleigh served as the 2019-20 an American Geosciences Institute (AGI) Congressional Geoscience Fellow in the U.S. House of Representatives, and prior to that as a 2017-2019 American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowship in NSF/GEO.
+Raleigh’s research background is in wind- and water-driven processes that shape the Earth’s surface, including postdoctoral research at the University of California, Los Angeles (UCLA), and a Ph.D. from the University of Pennsylvania.
 </p></i>

 ---